 Leading up to and after the District Court’s final approval of the class settlement, John continued to assist Class Counsel in their efforts to monitor the implementation of the terms of the settlement agreement and assist class members with questions and concerns by serving on several class settlement support teams.
 His dedication and significant efforts have helped thousands of claimants in the Gulf Coast Areas receive compensation for their losses due to the oil spill.

 After joining the firm, John worked in the Consumer Fraud Section, where he was involved in the litigation of several fraud and bad faith cases, including those involving annuities and health, life and property insurance.
 He has also worked on cases involving business disputes and the False Claims Act.
 While working in Consumer Fraud, John was able to obtain substantial settlements for his clients.

-John currently serves as President for the Montgomery County Association for Justice, where he has also served as Secretary and Treasurer, and as a member of the Board of Directors.
-John is a member of the Alabama State Bar, American Bar Association and Alabama Association for Justice and the Federal Bar Association (Middle District Chapter).
+John is a past president of the Montgomery County Association for Justice, where he has also served as secretary and treasurer, and as a member of the Board of Directors.
+John is a member of the Alabama State Bar, American Bar Association, Alabama Association for Justice and the Federal Bar Association (Middle District Chapter).
 He also serves on the Selection Committee of the Jimmy Hitchcock Memorial Award, which recognizes Christian Leadership in Athletics for Montgomery County student athletes.

 John has a son, Jet, who attends Montgomery Academy.
-He is a member of First Baptist Church in Montgomery and is involved in many local charity and fund raising events, including Magic Moments and the Leukemia & Lymphoma Society.
+He is a member of First Baptist Church in Montgomery and is involved in many local charity and fundraising events, including Magic Moments and the Leukemia & Lymphoma Society.
 John also serves on the Boards of Directors for the Henry Tellis Foundation and The F. Scott & Zelda Fitzgerald Museum.